flo-mic/secure-proxy/README.md

 ## Nginx configuration

 The nginx configuration of the secure-proxy is done with configuration files as you may know from existing nginx setups.
 There is no integration of environment variables as this would be to complex to realize and the amount of nginx configuration options is just to big.
 This image comes with a preconfigured nginx which requires modern security settings on all end devices.
 So old devices which do not use TLS 1.3 are not able to connect.
-If this is to strict for your use case you can change this settings in the srelated ssl config file.
+If this is to strict for your use case you can change this settings in the related ssl config file.

 ### Nginx config locations: